JudeQuintana/terraform-main/centralized_egress_dual_stack_full_mesh_trio_demo/docs/README.md

 ### "Can I use these patterns for my own infrastructure?"

 Yes!
 The modules are open source and composable.
 Start with ARCHITECTURE.md to understand the patterns, then refer to INNOVATIONS.md for specific techniques (security groups, routing, cost optimization).
 See IMPLEMENTATION_NOTES.md for validation rules, common pitfalls, and troubleshooting guidance.
+All source code repositories are listed in WHITEPAPER.md §10 (Artifact Availability).

 ### "Is this production-ready?"